fruether/MyProject/folder/README.md

 One may think of these 101companies-specific tags as being more concise than the feature-oriented tags that we used earlier.
 That is, term 101term:Total is a proxy for feature Feature:Total and term 101term:Cut is a proxy for feature Feature:Cut.
 As a guideline, such concise terms are to be preferred over features for tagging, whenever applicable.

 We continue the previous example, by tagging also structure-related modules.
-That is, we associate the tags for the terms 101term:Company, 101term:Department, and 101term:Employee with the appropriate ".java" files.
+That is, we associate the tags for the terms 101term:Company, 101term:Department, and 101term:Employee with the appropriate `.java` files.
 Incidentally, such tagging is more precise than the earlier tagging with the feature Feature:Hierarchical company, which did not distinguish the different domain concepts for companies, departments, and employees.

 ```
 [